The influence of baryons on low-mass haloes: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for a very constructive and useful report which helped to improve our manuscript.
 We acknowledge support from the National Natural Science Foundation of China (Grant No. 11988101, 11903043, 12073002, 11721303) and the K. C. Wong Education Foundation.
 HZ acknowledges support from the China Scholarships Council (No. 202104910325).
 SB is supported by the UK Research and Innovation (UKRI) Future Leaders Fellowship [grant number MR/V023381/1].
 CSF acknowledges support by the European Research Council (ERC) through Advanced Investigator grant, DMIDAS (GA 786910).
+ARJ and CSF acknowledge support from UKRI grant ST/X001075/1.
 JW acknowledges the support of the research grants from the Ministry of Science and Technology of the People’s Republic of China (No. 2022YFA1602901), the China Manned Space Project (No. CMS-CSST-2021-B02), and the CAS Project for Young Scientists in Basic Research (Grant No. YSBR-062).
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the UK National e-Infrastructure.